 6. Foods and Supplements to Heal the Gut

-Once you’ve figured out what foods are contributing to your leaky gut and eliminate them, it’s important to work on healing the gut lining and joining those Tight Junctions back together through nutritious foods and supplements.
+Once you’ve figured out what foods are contributing to your leaky gut and cut them out of your diet, it’s important to work on healing the gut lining.
+Get those Tight Junctions back together through nutritious foods and supplements.

 Bone broth, which is full of collagen and amino acids, is great for gut-healing.
 You can drink bone broth by itself (try to drink 1 cup a day while you are healing) or eat soups made with bone broth.